Meghana-Poojary/MediTrack/README.md

 # 🩺 MediTrack

-**MediTrack** is a web-based application designed to enhance **medical coherence** by helping users manage and track medical records, appointments, prescriptions, and patient interactions in one unified platform.
+**MediTrack** is a web-based application designed to enhance **medical coherence** by helping users manage and track medical records, prescriptions, and patient interactions in one unified platform.

 ## 🚀 Tech Stack